linnykoleh/Spring/Notes.md

 #### ACID

-- **Atomicity** is the main attribute of a transaction and is the characteristic mentioned earlier, that if an operation in a transaction fails, the entire transaction fails, and the database is left unchanged.
-When all operations in a transaction succeed, all changes are saved into the database when the transaction is committed.
-Basically it is “all or nothing.”
-- **Consistency** implies that every transaction should bring the database from one valid state to another.
-- **Isolation** implies that when multiple transactions are executed in parallel, they won’t hinder one another or affect each other in any way.
-The state of the database after a group of transactions is executed in parallel should be the same as if the transactions in the group had been executed sequentially.
+- **Atomicity** The changes within a transaction are either all applied or none applied.
+“All or nothing”
+- **Consistency** Any integrity constraints, for instance of a database, are not violated.
+- **Isolation** Transactions are isolated from each other and do not affect each other.
 - **Durability** is the property of a transaction that should persist even in cases of power off, crashes, and other errors on the underlying system

 #### Transactional Environment

+- A transaction is an operation that consists of a number of tasks that takes place as a single unit – either all tasks are performed or no tasks are performed.
+  If a task that is part of a transaction do not complete successfully, the other tasks in the transaction will either not be performed or, for tasks that have already been performed, be reverted.

-- In a transactional environment, transactions have to be managed.
+- In a transactional environment, transactions have to be managed. <br/>
   In Spring, this is done by an infrastructure bean called the `transaction manager`.

 - Configuring transactional behavior is done declaratively by annotating methods with `@Transactional`